 The Undergraduate Research Apprentice Program (URAP) provides an opportunity for Berkeley undergraduates to work with faculty members and research staff on the cutting-edge research projects for which Berkeley is world-renowned.
 Students meet regularly with mentors for research mentoring and may earn 1 unit of academic credit for each 3 hours of research work (limited to 4 units per term).
-SPRING 2021: The projects will continue to be held remotely unless noted otherwise.
-(Please note that some projects at UCSF will require commuting.
-Please see the Student Transportation Handbook for more information).
+Fall 2022: Some projects may to be held remotely unless noted otherwise.
+Please note that some projects at UCSF will require commuting.
+Please see the Student Transportation Handbook for more information.
 The program is designed to stimulate awareness of advanced research and interest in graduate study.
 Students are not paid for their participation.
-The program is open to UC Berkeley undergraduates only, students enrolled in the UC Extension Concurrent Enrollment program are NOT eligible to apply unless enrolled through BISP or BESAP.
+The program is open to UC Berkeley undergraduates only, students enrolled in the UC Extension Concurrent Enrollment program are NOT eligible to apply unless enrolled through BESAP, BISP, BPIE. or BGA.

 Step 1: Prepare Your Application:

 - Read the project proposals carefully to see if you have the required skills and qualifications – they vary greatly from project to project.
 Make a serious assessment of your interests and abilities.
 Do you find the project truly interesting?
 Be sure to also look for opportunities outside your major.
 Many professors’ research projects are multidisciplinary – you may be able to find a project matching your skills and interests in an unexpected place.

 - Ask yourself about your time commitments for the coming semester – are your course or extracurricular commitments already unusually heavy?
 Research apprenticeships are not easy units.
 To benefit from the program you need to be able to devote at least 3 to 5 hours a week to the project, over the course of the entire term.
 Be realistic in your assessment of your availability.